Dutch rental market is very competitive. Book serviced apartments or Airbnb first. Budget €1,200–2,000/month.

 Get Dutch health insurance (MANDATORY — deadline 4 months)IMPORTANT

 Required by many Dutch employers.
-Apply at Ministry of Education (HRD Attestation).
+Apply at Ministry of Education (HRD Attestation) before you leave India.
 Cost: ₹300–500.
 Processing: 3–10 working days.
-Also available via MEA (Ministry of External Affairs) portal.
+If you have already moved to the Netherlands, the Indian Embassy in The Hague handles attestation of Indian-issued documents (link in Resources).

 Marriage certificate Apostille (if applicable)